Hendrix-CS/csci285/labs/python-review.md

 The [Anaconda Installation](https://docs.anaconda.com/anaconda/install/)
 page lists many instructions for multiple operating systems.
-Follow the instructions that make sense to you, choosing the Python 3.8 version.
+Follow the instructions that make sense to you.
+The most recent Anaconda version is 2020.07.

 ### Open a Jupyter Notebook

 Now we can test to see that everything is working.
-Follow [these instructions](https://docs.anaconda.com/anaconda/install/verify-install/) or mine below to get the `root` environment ready.
+Follow [these instructions](https://docs.anaconda.com/anaconda/install/verify-install/) or mine below to get the `base` environment ready.

 Then, type `jupyter notebook` and a browser window should appear.
 From here, you can make a notebook as I have demonstrated in class.

-### On a Mac
+#### On a Mac

 Open up the terminal and type